What the Core Technology Fee actually costs an EU studio

 Pitfalls to model before you commit

-• Count first installs, not downloads.
-Your CTF exposure is per unique player per year, not per app open or per reinstall.
-Forecasting it as “downloads × €0.50” overstates the cost — but forecasting it as “payers × €0.50” understates it, because you pay for free installs too.
+- Count first annual installs above the threshold.
+Your CTF exposure is per unique EU account per year, and only on the accounts past a million.
+Forecasting it as “downloads × €0.50” overstates the cost badly on two counts: reinstalls inside the same 12 months don’t re-trigger it, and the first million are free.
+Forecasting it as “payers × €0.50” understates it, because above the threshold you pay for free installs too.

 The cleanest way to think about it: the CTF turns iOS alt-store distribution into a fixed-cost-per-player business layered on a lower revenue share.
 That’s a great deal for high-ARPU, high-retention titles and a trap for high-volume, low-monetisation ones.
 The DMA didn’t make distribution free — it gave studios a second pricing model, and the job is matching the right titles to it.